Jennifer Wilson, MA

 Jennifer is skilled at deeply listening and synthesizing what she hears into workable ideas that reflect the input of all constituents.
 Her facilitation style helps surface innovative ideas that challenge current conditions to re-energize organizational culture and the way teams function.
 Jennifer allows people the space to boldly innovate and stretch, creating opportunities for real change to happen.

 Jennifer has consulted across the US in diverse settings, from wilderness backcountry to urban boardrooms.
-A partial list of organizations she has served includes: Sierra Club, NRDC, Wisconsin League of Conservation Voters, The Forest Guild, Student Conservation Association, Open Society Foundation, Esperanza Unida, Wisconsin Public Radio, Council for Exceptional Children, and UW-Madison.
+A partial list of organizations she has served includes: The Obama Foundation, Sierra Club, NRDC, League of Conservation Voters, Environmental Defense Fund, UNIDOS, Open Society Foundations, ioby, Esperanza Unida, Wisconsin Public Radio, and UW-Madison.

 Jennifer has firsthand experience with managing teams as they bring transformational projects from inception through completion.
 She developed a number of projects for Milwaukee Public Schools, including design and delivery of staff training during a district-wide student information system changeover, and co-creating an online professional development system and an online new teacher mentoring program.
 Jennifer went on to co-found two urban high schools dedicated to serving marginalized youth.